pens0001/pens0001/README.md

 - 👋 Hi, I’m @pens0001
-- 👀 I’m interested in Automotive Industry, Machine Learning and AI
+- 👀 I’m interested in Radar, Communications, Automotive Industry, Machine Learning and AI
 - 🌱 I’m currently learning Phython
 - 💞️ I’m looking to collaborate on projects related to my area of interest
 - 📫 How to reach me: